 - 1 cup powdered sugar for coating

 - Mix butter and sugar with an electric mixer or with a spatula until creamy.

 - Beat egg in another bowl and add it into the mixture.

-- Add in melted chocolate, vanilla and red food coloring.
+- Add in melted chocolate or nutella, vanilla and red food coloring.
 Mix well.

 - Combine flour, cocoa powder, salt, baking soda in a separate bowl and gradually add in the butter mixture.